Healthified Magazine Healthified Magazine

 1. Simmer the millet.
 In a small saucepan, combine ¼ cup coconut milk + ¾ cup water and bring to a boil.
 Stir in ¼ cup dry millet, reduce heat to low, cover, and simmer for 30 minutes, until the liquid is absorbed and the millet is fluffy.

 2. Blend for creaminess (optional but gut-friendly).
 Transfer the cooked millet to a bowl.
 Add 1 scoop grass-fed beef protein powder (I use Be Well By Kelly unflavored), a spoonful of hemp seeds, and a dash of cinnamon.
+As mentioned above, I also love to leave out the protein powder and simply blend in two tablespoons of hemp seeds instead.
+Keep in mind this is half the protein content but easier to digest than a processed powder.

 Use a handheld blender to pulse/blend to your desired creaminess (or simply stir well).